filcherock/block.note/README.md

 # About the project
 Block.Note is simple CLI text editor written in C++.
 This program is available for both Linux, Windows and Irion OS.

+# Commands for the editor
+- :q - exit editor

 # Download and Launch
 ``` bash
 # Clone the repository